firebotQL/NhsSearchEngine/README.md

 ## PLEASE READ BEFORE PROCEEDING

 Run on Linux/OSX os, because "nhs-cache" and "nhs-index" paths are hardcoded and unix based.
 Also have to wait till scraping is over.
-Usually it takes 7-10 mins with localhost.
-Can speedup if you have fast and reliable proxies!
+Usually it takes 7-10 mins with localhost. (site has ddos protection) Can speedup if you have fast and reliable proxies!
+Searcher returns top 10 json results for the query!
 If something doesn't work please do not hesitate to contact me!

 ## Prerequisites